Company Bomper Studio

 Internal review sessions were also pivotal to this new, somewhat irregular, approach to production.

-“The ability to add annotations or reference on a timeline to feedback to artists, using ftrack Studio’s media review tools, made things every intuitive and efficient,” says Britton.
+“The ability to add annotations or reference on a timeline to feedback to artists, using ftrack Studio’s media review tools, made things very intuitive and efficient,” says Britton.
 “We could also do things like queue up shots in a sequence, which made continuity a breeze.
 That helped to highlight any issues between shots early on in production, meaning we could fix them in layout or blocking.
 It solved a lot of potential headaches upfront.”

 Before ftrack Studio, Bomper would need to output all files, then edit them within After Effects to achieve this result.
 “With ftrack’s media review tools, we could queue sequentially and also apply feedback, which all artists could see.
 That meant there were no communication errors – and communication is king when you’re working in this way.”